Similarities/HighHarmonicGaussianFit/README.md

 certain px position in y-axis on the image, and each harmonic line usually as well contains of a spectral width (here called px_range in y).
-The algorithm provides the following: opens .tif 16 bit picture // background substracture (mean value of certain area over the spectral axis (y)) // test the px_range and fundamental frequency on the image (nm to px calculation) // summation of the signal over px_range // Gaussian fit function: used lftm.model//
+The algorithm provides the following: opens .tif 16 bit picture // areal background removal (mean value of certain area over the spectral axis (y)) // test the px_range and fundamental frequency on the image (nm to px calculation) // summation of the signal over px_range // sets background to 0 for the line_out// applies Gaussian fit: used lftm.model// includes certain plots for controling the results.

 Python 3.6